Sherwin Williams Dover White is a white paint and yet not-a-white.

-Now that if you are confident about using Dover White for the walls or built-in cabinets and wondering what best aligns with the theme – here are a few recommendations you should consider.
+Now that you are confident about using this Dover White for your surfaces or built-in cabinets you may be wondering what best aligns with the theme – below are a few recommendations you should consider.

 In the case of trims, the ultimate secret is to always go neutral and bright.
 So, in this case, the one I absolutely love for the trims is SW High Reflective White.

-And the reason behind using a clean white is to protrude out the actual hue of your walls – in this case, Dover White will apparently look its real shade if paired with bright white.
+And the reason behind using a clean white is to protrude out the actual hue of your walls – in this case, DW will apparently look its real shade if paired with bright white.

-The best way to pair up Dover White is to blend it with deep blues and subtle oranges.
+The best way to pair up here is to blend it with deep blues and subtle oranges.
 In this case, I highly recommend SW 9141 Waterloo as an accent and SW 9023 Dakota Wheat as the base, or vice versa!

-Other than that, using Dover White with grays and greiges is an absolute NO-NO!
+Other than that, using this with grays and greiges is an absolute NO-NO!

-You can also pair Dover White with warm greens!
+You can also pair DW with warm greens!
 That look I would say is balanced!

 Sherwin Williams SW 6385 Dover White Vs. Similar Colors